audeering/audiofile/docs/benchmark.rst

-whereas sox_ is only tested for accessing metadata information. audioread_ can use three different libraries under the hood: ffmpeg_, gstreamer_, mad_.
+whereas sox_ is only tested for accessing metadata information. audioread_ can use three different libraries under the hood: ffmpeg_, gstreamer_, mad_. mad_ works only for MP3 files, and is only benchmarked for those.
-All three are benchmarked,
-but results are only reported for the best one.
+As gstreamer_ is slow and complicated to install it is not included in the benchmarks.

 Reading files
 ^^^^^^^^^^^^^